edgar-durand/gateways/README.md

 $ npm run start:prod
 ```

+Go to the Browser and open your host in the port 3000 ex click on --> [http://localhost:3000/api](http://localhost:3000/api)

 ## Docker

 While using Docker set the DB_URL from not `localhost`, use instead Atlas Cloud or a real IP address